-Guatapé is often referred to as the “most colorful town in Colombia”.
-With bright colors and adorable carvings, each building in the neighborhood has its own unique flavor.
-Together, they form a space rich in culture and positive in attitude.
+With bright colors and detailed carvings, each building in the neighborhood has its own unique flavor.
+Together, Guatape Colombia form a space rich in culture and charming in appearance, contrasting the peaceful nature La Piedra provides.
 It’s true, I felt incredibly happy striding along the little streets that were painted in various shades and hues.

 I’d say it’s a journey back to Disney.
-But honestly, it reminded me vividly of my Chinese kindergarten, where the buildings were shaped like little castles and the walls enhanced with charming decorations.
+But honestly, it reminded me vividly of my Chinese kindergarten, where the buildings were shaped like little castles and the walls dotted with colorful decorations.

-From Terminal del Norte Medellin, Guatapé was an easy bus ride down.
-The journey was approximately 2 hours with a price tag of 14,000 pesos.
+From Terminal del Norte Medellin, Guatape Colombia was an easy bus ride down.
+The journey was approximately 2 hours with a price tag of COP 14,000.
 Of course, like many a ride in Colombia, the trip ended up taking 2 1/2 hours due to traffic and road conditions.

 It took me about an hour to finish the climb.
-I mean, by the time I reached the ticket office, I was already huffing and puffing like no tomorrow.
+I mean, by the time I reached the ticket office, which was located on a hill, I was already huffing and puffing like no tomorrow.
 Nonetheless, the view on top was incredible.
 The rock overlooked the Embalse Del Penol, a manmade reservoir that was built in the 70s.
-Little islands and verdant spaces spread out across the waters, dotting the blue reservoir with areas of greenery.
+Little islands spread out across the waters, dotting the blue lake with spots of greenery.

-After resting for some time, I decided to venture over to the township of Guatapé.
-There are buses and jeeps at the bottom of the rock to provide service between the two tourist zones for 3000 COP, but I thought it would be fun to go by foot.
+After resting for some time, I decided to venture over to the township of Guatape Colombia.
+There are buses and jeeps at the bottom of the rock to provide service between the two tourist zones for COP 3000, but I thought it would be fun to go on foot.